shadc/Esri_JS_TOC/README.md

-Table of Contents with Add/Remove layers widget  for the Esri JavaScript API
+## Table of Contents with Add/Remove layers widget  for the Esri JavaScript API

 ===========

-## Putting this out there hoping that people will contribute to it's development.
 Please fork and contribute!!

 * Allow users to Add/Remove layers to a table of contents.
 * dojoX/storage (HTML 5 local storage/cookies) is used to persist the added and visible layers.